BrekiTomasson/laravel-support-helpers/README.md

 # laravel-support-helpers

+> **NOTE** This repository has been archived due to a lack of interest in maintaining it.

 Helper methods in the spirit of Laravel's native `Arr` and `Str`.
 Also offers a fluid `num($input)` helper method that allows you to manipulate numeric inputs with ease.